NostrGameEngine/docs/docs/nip-drafts/nip-SDAN.md

 If an advertiser detects cheating, it may:

 * Ignore all future offers from the offending pubkey.
-* Impose a PoW challenge by raising the `difficulty` in outgoing ActionEvents, requiring the offerer to commit computational work to continue interactions.
+* Impose a PoW challenge by raising the `difficulty` in outgoing negotiation events, requiring the offerer to commit computational work to continue interactions.

 ### When the advertiser cheats